 Visionary leaders like to communicate – a lot.

-Whether glued to their cell phone, firing up Skype, chatting face to face or just grabbing whomever happens to be passing for a rapid-fire brainstorm, you’ll rarely find them lost for words.
+Whether glued to their cell phone, firing up Slack or Zoom, chatting face to face or just grabbing whomever happens to be passing for a rapid-fire brainstorm, you’ll rarely find them lost for words.

 Here are the four cardinal sins of eloquent miscommunication.
 Which of them are you guilty of?